linagora-labs/FREDSum/README.md

 This repository contains the FREDSum dataset, a comprehensive collection of transcripts and metadata from various political and public debates in France.
 The dataset aims to provide researchers, linguists, and data scientists with a rich source of debate content for analysis and natural language processing tasks.

+Further details are provided in the paper "FREDSum: A Dialogue Summarization Corpus for French Political Debates" (see Acknowledgement below).
+While we continue to improve the dataset, the version of the transcripts and summaries used in the FREDSum paper can be found in the release [v0.1-emnlp-2023](https://github.com/linagora-labs/FREDSum/releases/tag/v0.1-emnlp-2023).

 The dataset can also be found on [Hugging Face](https://huggingface.co/datasets/linagora/FREDSum) and [Ortolang](https://hdl.handle.net/11403/fredsum).

 Data from the French National Assembly and French Senate that were used to continue the pretraining of the Barthez language model, as described in the paper "FREDSum: A Dialogue Summarization Corpus for French Political Debates", is available at [FREDSum Parliament](https://hdl.handle.net/11403/fredsum-parliament).
 (The portion from the National Assembly can also be found on [Hugging Face](https://huggingface.co/datasets/OpenLLM-France/Claire-Dialogue-French-0.1/tree/main/FR).)